Marriage and Multiple Sclerosis

 If I’m talking to him and I say ‘disabled’ he says, “Alternative abilities.”
 If I say ‘handicapped’ he says ‘handicapable” and then we laugh.
 This whole ordeal has been hard for both of us, but it’s been good for our marriage.
 It helps when we’re able to not take serious issues anymore seriously than we have to.
 Dark humour is our default coping mechanism, having both been in EMS for so many years.

-Only were allowed to crack jokes about it though, nobody else better give me a rough time.
+Only we‘re allowed to crack jokes about it though, nobody else better give me a rough time.

 In Mexico, a woman was really mean to me in the restaurant one day while I was trying to walk by myself to the washroom and I disconnected by her table.
 When I got back to our table, I burst into tears and told Cam about the judgmental hag and what she’d said to me.
 He tossed his napkin on the table and wanted me to point her out immediately.
 (I didn’t, but it was sweet that he was going to have a stern word with her.)